Wilma Reading: Career

 At this time, Reading successfully auditioned to replace Cleo Laine in the role of Julie La Verne in Show Boat at the Adelphi Theatre in London’s West End.

 “I just decided not to be scared and that’s that.
 After all, what did I have to lose?
 I went into the [musical] numbers my own way.
 I made no attempt to emulate Cleo’s very personal, individual style.
 Nobody could get away with that.
 I took it on the full throat without the mike and let the balcony bounce it back.
 I gave it my full range.”

 In 1977, Wilma returned to New York for another season at the Copacabana nightclub.
 During this period, she took on another acting job, starring with Jim Brown in Pacific Inferno.

 In 1979, she was seen by Russian diplomats while performing at London nightclub Talk of the Town.
 They were so impressed they invited her to tour with the Moscow Symphony Orchestra.
 At that time, Russia was still behind the Iron Curtain.
 Popular music was suppressed until recordings of The Beatles got through.
 Russia fell in love with popular music, and wanted to hear more jazz, blues and pop music from the west.
 Therefore in late 1978, ‘King of the Blues’ B.B.
 King and Elton John were invited to perform in Russia.
-Wilma Reading followed, and in 1979 was the third western artist invited to perform behind The Iron Curtain.
-She performed 33 shows throughout Russia in Moscow, Leningrad (now St. Petersburg) and Kiev.
+Wilma Reading followed, and in 1979 was the third western artist invited to perform behind the Iron Curtain.
+She performed 33 shows throughout the Soviet Union in Moscow, Leningrad (now St. Petersburg) and Kiev.

+In 1990, Reading performed at the reunification of East and West Germany in Berlin.

 Despite her internationally successful career performing on the world stage, Wilma remained relatively unknown in Australia.

 "The only problem is I was gone for so long because I built up my career overseas and would just come home to see my mum and dad and brothers and sisters.
 For me to get established in Australia I'd be leaving too much behind because it takes a while to get yourself established."

-In 2003, she returned home to Cairns where she taught singing at the local TAFE, passing on her vocal skills to future generations.
+In 2003, she returned home to Cairns after the passing of her husband.
+She went on to teach singing at the local TAFE, passing on her vocal skills to future generations.
 During the 2010’s, Wilma returned to the stage in a series of appearances at jazz festivals across the country.
 In August 2019, Wilma was inducted into the National Indigenous Music Awards Hall of Fame.

+In 2008, Reading recorded album Now You See Me, about her life.
+She wrote the lyrics and music.